DeeFrancois/Reddit-Saved-Transfer/README.md

 # Reddit-Saved-Transferer
-A tool for transferring posts from your Reddit Saved list to another account/personal subreddit
+A tool for transferring posts from your Reddit Saved list to another account/personal subreddit.

+(_.exe version coming soon_)

-<sup>*Technically ready for public use as I don't plan on simplifying the GUI but it still has some major bugs to fix and I've yet to clean up the code.
-It works enough for me to use it regularly though, so I figured I'd upload it.
-Eventually I'll get around to turning it into an exe and that'll be considered the "release version"</sup>
+<sup>Disclaimer: This is technically ready for public use as I don't plan on simplifying the GUI, but it still has some major bugs to fix and I've yet to clean up the code.
+It works well enough for me to use it regularly though, so I figured I'd upload it.</sup>

 ![demo](https://raw.githubusercontent.com/DeeFrancois/Reddit-Saved-Transfer/master/DocumentationImages/demo.png)

 # Motivation
-I found out a while ago that your Reddit Saved List isn't infinite.
-So I initially made this so I could transfer some of my saves to a different account.
+I found out a while ago that your Saved list on Reddit isn't infinite so I made this so I could transfer some of my saves to a different account.
-Then I noticed reddit doesn't have much functionality for sorting/browsing your saved list so that also became a part of it.
+While working on this I noticed reddit doesn't have much functionality for sorting/browsing your saved list so that also became a part of it.

 # Features
+- Automated transferring of posts to another account
+- Automated transferring of posts to a subreddit
 - Scroll through the last 1000 posts in your saved list (API Limit, but when you unsave a post you can see even older saves)
-- Hotlinks so you can open the post in your browser
+- Hotlinks so you can open a post in your browser
 - Thumbnail previews
-- Sort saved list by SFW/NSFW and by Subreddit
+- Sorting filters
 - Drop down menu that shows all of the subreddits in your saved list (can be used for filtering)
-- Video Player (Powered by python-mpv and Youtube-DL)
+- Video Players (both VLC and Python-MPV)
-- Pull last 100 posts (hot/top/new) from a Subreddit
+- Subreddit feed retrieval (100 posts from new/hot/top)
-- Automated transfering of posts to another account
-- Automated transferring of posts to a subreddit
-- Extract a txt file containing a list of saved posts that were later deleted by the user/moderators
+- Extract a text file containing a list of saved posts that were later deleted

 # How to Use (May have to just make a video..)